quixio/quix-docs/docs/platform/tutorials/currency-alerting.md

 !!! tip "Getting Help"

-	If you need help please reach out to Quix.
-We’ll be more than happy to help.
+      If you need assistance with this tutorial, or have any general questions, please reach out to Quix, we’ll be more than happy to help.
 We can be found on our public Slack channel, [The Stream](https://quix.ai/slack-invite).
 Please sign up, and introduce yourself!